 Donate an Item on Our Wish List

 We graciously accept donations to help maintain our emergency Safe Houses and provide other needed supplies for residents.
-We also accept donations to help with needs during special times of the year, including Easter, Mother’s Day, Thanksgiving and Christmas.
+We also accept donations to help with needs during special times of the year, including Easter, Mother’s Day, Back to School, Thanksgiving and Christmas.

-The wish list below contains a list of items that are currently most needed along with drop-off locations for each county.
+The wish lists below contain a list of items that are currently most needed along with drop-off times and locations for each county.

 Volunteers are always needed at Providence House.
 Following are some areas where help is most needed:

 - Donation Drives

 - Days of Caring